-- If the child has a Statement of SEN or an EHC Plan the SENCo will visit the previous setting and attend the annual review. - The child will be able to visit our school and stay for sessions as appropriate. - Parents / Carers will be invited to attend a visit/tour to meet the Teacher, Headteacher and SENDCo (if appropriate) - Parents /Carers may be given an opportunity for additional visits where appropriate to help to prepare their child for the move to the school. - All records are sent to us from the previous school.
+- If the child has an EHC Plan the SENDCo will visit the previous setting and attend the annual SEN Review. - The child will be able to visit our school and stay for sessions as appropriate. - Parents / Carers will be invited to attend a visit/tour to meet the Teacher, Headteacher and SENDCo (if appropriate) - Parents /Carers may be given an opportunity for additional visits where appropriate to help to prepare their child for the move to the school. - All records are sent to us from the previous school.